maxh/maxheinritz.com/_posts/2023-12-30-introducing-prisma-lint.md

 tags: ["open source"]
 ---

-A few months ago we released [prisma-lint](https://github.com/loop-payments/prisma-lint), an open source version of a tool used internally at [Loop](https://loop.com) for a few years.
+A few months ago I released [prisma-lint](https://github.com/loop-payments/prisma-lint), an open source version of a tool we use internally at [Loop](https://loop.com).
 It's a linter for [Prisma](https://www.prisma.io/) schema files.

 ## Example